sharmaeklavya2/tex-flatten/readme.md

 * Replaces all `\input` commands by their file contents (except the ones inside comments and ignored environments).

-* Optionally, using the `--bbl` command-line option, one can replace BibTeX commands by the entire bibliography from the `.bbl` file.
+* Optionally, using the `--bbl-to-read` command-line option, one can replace BibTeX commands by the entire bibliography from the `.bbl` file.

 Run `python tex-flatten.py --help` to see the full command-line syntax.